CoachRec/sports-and-health-calculators/README.md

 _More calculators will be added in future versions.
 If you have a suggestion or request, please raise an issue._

+## Roadmap

+In progress: will set up a table here for the future calculators

 ## Contributing

 We welcome contributions from the community.
 If you'd like to add a calculator or improve an existing one, please follow these steps: